-Core Course -03 titled as History of India- III (600-1200CE), would help students to have a clear understanding on the archival and archaeological sources of the period concerned.
-It would also enable the students to get a clear picture on the evolution of political structures of north India dating back from 7th Cen.
-CE to 12th Cen.
-Not only that, it would also shade enough light on the evolution of polity of some of the dynasties that grew below the Vindhyan region such as the chalukyas, Rastrakutas and Cholas etc. In addition too, this course, we think would be able to develop an idea on land grants, expansion of agriculture, trade and commerce, process of urbanization and of merchant guilds.
-And above all, this course would must enable the U G students to have a better understanding on the much debated feudalistic features during the early medieval period and also on the religious and cultural developments from Bhakti to Jainism and Buddhism.
+Titled as History of India (300-1206 CE), it would help students to have a clear understanding of the political history of the sub-continent.
+It would also enable the students to get a clear picture of the decentralised Gupta Empire with its various achievements followed by the evolution of political structures of north India dating back from 7th c. to 12th c.
+CE.
+Not only that, it would also shade enough light on the evolution of polity of some of the dynasties that grew in the trans-Vindhyan region such as the Chalukyas, Rastrakutas and Cholas etc. Another important topic would be the discussion regarding the arrival of Islam in North India and the subsequent changes in the political structures.